Call now for a FREE Consultation with a Family Advisor about Assisted Living in your area!

 Best Full-Featured, Great-Value Walk-In Tub

-ANZZI’s walk-in, wide-opening tub is packed with high-end features that usually only come with more expensive units, such as 20 air-massage jets, 12 hydro-powered jets and a massive 93-gallon capacity.
-There’s an auto-drain feature that completely empties the tub in 60 seconds, and the unit comes with a safety-lock feature that prevents the water temperature from exceeding 104 degrees F.
+ANZZI’s walk-in whirlpool and air tub is packed with high-end features that usually only come with more expensive units, such as 18 air-massage jets, 12 hydro-powered jets, aroma-infused bubbles, and a massive 93-gallon capacity.
+There’s a remote operated drain and the unit comes with a safety-lock feature that prevents the water temperature from exceeding 104 degrees F.

 Highlights